ezsystems/ezpublish-legacy/doc/features/4.7/cluster_events.md

 Depending on the action made by eZ Publish cluster, an event is trigerred via `ezpEvent` class.
 It allows a dedicated listener object to store metadata in cache engines for example (like **APC** or **Memcached**) and thus save database queries (and increase performance and scalability).
+These events would eventually also allow to push media files directly to a CDN (Akamai, Amazon S3...).

 ## Requirements ##